 - 66. APRA expects the risk management function to have sufficient stature, authority and resourcing to support sound risk-based decision-making.
 This is reflected in the requirement in CPS 220 that the CRO must have authority to provide effective challenge to activities and decisions that may materially affect the institution's risk profile. - 67.
 This can be further evidenced by a CRO who is appropriately skilled, unencumbered by conflicts of interest with their risk management role and can speak with candour to the Chief Executive Officer (CEO), the Board and relevant committees.
 Under a three lines of defence model, the role and responsibilities of the CRO are clearly within the second line. - 68.
 The stature and authority of the CRO would be supported by their being a senior executive, having an ability to influence material decisions and remuneration appropriate to their responsibilities.
 APRA expects that the CRO's authority and participation in decision-making would support risk-based considerations that are consistent with the institution's risk appetite statement, risk management strategy and business plan.
 It is important that the CRO provides effective challenge as part of their participation in the decision-making process, ensuring that material decisions are risk based. - 69.
 CPS 220 requires an APRA-regulated institution to have a process for identifying, monitoring and managing perceived, potential and actual conflicts of interest.
 APRA's requirement for a 'designated' rather than 'dedicated' CRO provides scope for the person to have other roles and responsibilities, so long as there is no conflict of interest. - 70.
 CPS 220 sets out requirements for the independence of the CRO and specifies roles that cannot also be performed by the CRO.
 CPS 220 recognises that an APRA-regulated institution may seek approval for alternative arrangements to those required.
 This may be where the institution is materially constrained in appointing a CRO who is free from conflicts of interest, or for other reasons particular to that institution.
-APRA expects these instances normally to be limited to smaller and less complex institutions.
+APRA expects these instances normally to be limited to smaller and less complex institutions, but will consider applications from all APRA-regulated institutions, provided the applicant clearly sets out the exceptional circumstances that might warrant APRA considering the alternative proposal.
 Where an institution seeks an alternative arrangement under CPS 220, the Board is expected to demonstrate to APRA that it has undertaken a process to identify conflicts, has established structural oversight and controls to mitigate the additional risk and is satisfied that the risk management framework will ensure these mitigants are adhered to.
 APRA will assess the appropriateness of alternative arrangements on a case-by-case basis.
 APRA expects that the Board would take into account the following controls and other mitigating factors that manage conflicts of interests including, but not limited to: